1jour1vin

 About the estate:

 Domaine La Soufrandière is the family estate of the dynamic brothers Jean-Philippe and Jean-Guillaume Bret (for reviews of their wine merchant venture, see Bret Brothers), where they produce beautifully silky, pure, flavorful, and expressive wines.
-Grown organically and harvested by hand, the grapes are whole-cluster pressed before fermentation in barrels, with the wines frequently finishing their aging on lees in stainless steel tanks to preserve their tension.
+Grown organically and harvested by hand, the grapes are pressed whole-cluster before fermentation in oak barrels; the wines often complete their aging on lees in stainless-steel tanks to preserve their vibrancy.

 RVF - The French Wine Review / Guide to the Best Wines of France